What that actually means in practice

 Content maintenance

-This is where the operator mindset matters.
+This is the part teams underestimate.
 GEO is not a one-off content sprint.
-It is a system for making the company easier to understand, easier to trust, and easier to cite across the places AI engines learn from and retrieve from.
+It is ongoing work to make the company easier to understand, easier to trust, and easier to cite across the places AI engines learn from and pull from.

 A practical GEO audit should include: